-The Amarna tablets (most are letters) archive mostly diplomatic correspondence between the Egyptian administration and its representatives in Canaan and Amurru during the New Kingdom.
-The letters were found in Upper Egypt at Amarna, the modern name for the Egyptian capital of Akhetaten (el-Amarna), founded by pharaoh Akhenaten (1350s – 1330s BC) during the Eighteenth dynasty of Egypt.
+The El-Amarna tablets archive mostly diplomatic correspondence between the Egyptian [Kemet] administration and its representatives in Canaan and Amurru [=Amarna and capital Elam] during the New Kingdom.
+The letters were found in Egypt at the former capital of Akhetaten (Eighteenth dynasty).

-The correspondence spans a period of at most thirty years.
-The known tablets total 382.

-Some of these letters, comprising cuneiform tablets mostly written in Akkadian – the regional language of diplomacy for this period – were first discovered around 1887 by local Egyptians.
+The known tablets total 382.The correspondence spans a period of at most thirty years.
+Some of these letters, comprising cuneiform tablets mostly written in Akkadian – the regional language of diplomacy in Mesopotamia for the period – were first discovered around 1887 by local Arabs.